danielramosg/sphereofearth/README.md

 Written in Python/Qt and documented in LaTeX.

+Program licensed under the General Public License v3.
-Licensed under Creative Commons BY-NC-SA
+Texts and documentation licensed under the Creative Commons Attribution license 4.0.

 Install